kaivalyar/ToggleTouch/README.md

 ## Synopsis

 This program is designed for linux environments which support the `xinput` command, like Ubuntu and Linux-Mint.
-It is especially useful if used in conjuncton with hot-corner triggers such as the ones Unity or Cinnamon, in [Ubuntu](http://techgotcha.com/hot-corners-in-ubuntu/) and [Linux-Mint](http://www.zdnet.com/article/hands-on-with-mint-cinnamons-hot-corners/) respectively.
+It is especially useful if used in conjuncton with hot-corner triggers such as the ones available with Unity or Cinnamon, on [Ubuntu](http://techgotcha.com/hot-corners-in-ubuntu/) and [Linux-Mint](http://www.zdnet.com/article/hands-on-with-mint-cinnamons-hot-corners/) respectively.
 Additionally, the program can be used to control any input device, not just the touch screen.

 ## Setup